 However, as with other financial services products, there is a risk that the funds used to purchase life insurance may be the proceeds of crime.
 The FATF Recommendations and this ICP apply at a minimum to the underwriting and placement of life insurance and other investment-related insurance.
-In addition, where Depending upon its assessment of the ML/TF risk posed by the non-life sector, or part of that sector, is assessed by a jurisdiction as posing a ML/FT risk the FATF standards require that the jurisdiction considers should consider applying the FATF standardsRecommendations and this ICP to that sector as well.
+Depending upon its assessment of the ML/TF risk posed by the non-life sector, the jurisdiction should consider applying the FATF Recommendations and this ICP to that sector as well.

-- 22.0.7 The FATF requires Recommendations require jurisdictions to designate a "competent authority" or authorities to have responsibility for ensuring that financial institutions (including insurers and intermediaries) adequately comply with the jurisdictions' approach to implementing the FATF Recommendations to combat ML/FTTF.
+- 22.0.7 The FATF Recommendations require jurisdictions to designate a "competent authority" or authorities to have responsibility for ensuring that financial institutions (including insurers and intermediaries) adequately comply with the jurisdictions' approach to implementing the FATF Recommendations to combat ML/TF.
 The AML/CFT competent authority is often designated by a jurisdiction's legislation.
-There may be jurisdictions where several authorities have AML/CFT responsibilities for the insurance sector. - 22.0.822.0.7 Insurance supervisors are not always designated as the competent authority for AML/CFT in their jurisdiction.
-Other competent Competent authorities couldmay include supervisors, law enforcement agencies, and a financial intelligence unit (FIU) which serves as a national centre for receiving and analysing information (such as suspicious transaction reports) and disseminating information regarding potential ML/FT.
-However, while the insurance supervisor may not be the designated competent authority, this does not absolve it from understanding the risk of ML/FT to the insurance sector and taking steps to help combat ML/FTTF. - 22.0.8 Therefore In some jurisdictions, the supervisor may not be designated as an AML/CFT competent authority, but nevertheless all supervisors must understand the risk of ML/TF to the insurance sector and take steps to help combat such risk. - 22.0.9 The standards and guidance related to this principle ICP 22 are divided into two parts.
-Part A applies where the insurance supervisor is a designated AML/CFT competent authority for insurers or intermediaries or both, or acts on behalf of asuch designated competent authority.
+There may be jurisdictions where several authorities have AML/CFT responsibilities for the insurance sector.
+Competent authorities may include supervisors, law enforcement agencies and a financial intelligence unit (FIU) which serves as a national centre for receiving and analysing information (such as suspicious transaction reports) and disseminating information regarding potential ML/TF. - 22.0.8 In some jurisdictions, the supervisor may not be designated as an AML/CFT competent authority, but nevertheless all supervisors must understand the risk of ML/TF to the insurance sector and take steps to help combat such risk. - 22.0.9 The standards and guidance related to ICP 22 are divided into two parts.
+Part A applies where the insurance supervisor is a designated AML/CFT competent authority for insurers or intermediaries or both, or acts on behalf of such designated competent authority.
 Part B applies where the insurance supervisor is not a designated AML/CFT competent authority for the insurance sector.
-To demonstrate observance of this ICP the supervisor must meet the requirements of the standards in either partPart A or partPart B according to the circumstances of the jurisdiction. - 22.0.10 In implementing this ICP, the supervisor may consider as relevant various guidance available from the FATF, including its "Guidance for a Risk-Based Approach for the Life Insurance Sector" (FATF Guidance).
-The FATF Guidance, which is non-binding, aims to support the design and implementation of a Risk-Based Approach (RBA) to AML/CFT for the life insurance sector, taking into account applicable ML/TF risk
+To demonstrate observance of this ICP the supervisor must meet the requirements of the standards in either Part A or Part B according to the circumstances of the jurisdiction. - 22.0.10 In implementing this ICP, the supervisor may consider as relevant various guidance available from the FATF, including its "Guidance for a Risk-Based Approach for the Life Insurance Sector" (FATF Guidance).
+The FATF Guidance, which is non-binding, aims to support the design and implementation of a Risk-Based Approach (RBA) to AML/CFT for the life insurance sector, taking into account applicable ML/TF risk assessments and legal and regulatory frameworks to combat money laundering and terrorist financing. - 22.0.11 Part A of the standards for ICP 22 describes how the RBA is used by supervisors, insurers and intermediaries in applying the FATF

-- assessments and legal and regulatory frameworks to combat money laundering and terrorist financing. - 22.0.11 Part A of the standards for ICP 22 describes how the RBA is used by supervisors, insurers and intermediaries in applying the FATF Recommendations.
+- Recommendations.
 The RBA concept is related to, but distinct from, the overarching concept of risk-based supervision that applies to all ICPs. - 22.0.12 As described in the ICP Introduction, this ICP applies to the supervision of insurance legal entities and, unless otherwise specified, to insurance groups and insurance-led financial conglomerates.
 The supervisors may also consider FATF Guidance concerning supervision and mitigation of ML/TF risks at the group-level. - 22.0.13 Certain FATF Recommendations require that supervision be applied to the implementation of targeted financial sanctions (TFS) related to terrorism, terrorist financing and financing of proliferation of weapons of mass destruction.
 Adherence to TFS is not subject to the RBA described in this ICP and TFS is not further addressed in this ICP.
 Whether insurance supervisors have responsibilities for TFS will depend upon the particular jurisdictional arrangements in place.